How to Learn Web Development

 Take your web dev skills to the next level with these external resources

-Let’s be real: building web pages is generally pretty damn confusing and frustrating, especially when you are getting the hang of it.
+Let’s be real: building web pages can be confusing and frustrating at times, especially when you are getting the hang of it.
 Hot Page is a great way to get started because it takes care of a lot of the annoying details for you.

 The Mozilla Developer’s Network (MDN) has the best and most up-to-date documentation on web technologies like HTML, CSS, JavaScript and even little-used things like WebGL or WebAssembly.
 The information is published by the non-profit Mozilla Foundation (the makers of the Firefox browser).
 Anyone can suggest changes to these pages, making them generally the most complete source of information on any given topic.